BagaskaraRW/MachineLearning_RC_TwoElementWindkesselModel_PPGDevice/README.md

 ## Dataset Source and Data Processing

-Before make a prediction for blood pressure value
+Before make a prediction for blood pressure value, i used dataset that contains PPG raw signal and the value from 219 subject.
+The dataset can be accessed at

 ## Two Element Windkessel Model